Call Me (Blondie song): Background and recording

-Composition and recording
+Composition and lyrics

 "Call Me" was composed by Italian disco producer Giorgio Moroder as the main theme song of the 1980 film American Gigolo.
 It is played in the key of D minor with a tempo of 143 beats per minute, with Debbie Harry's vocals ranging from C_{4} to E_{5}.
-Moroder originally asked Stevie Nicks from Fleetwood Mac to perform a song for the soundtrack, but she was prevented because of a recently signed contract with Modern Records.
+Moroder originally asked Stevie Nicks from Fleetwood Mac to perform a song for the soundtrack but she was prevented because of a recently signed contract with Modern Records.
 Moroder turned to Debbie Harry of Blondie, presenting Harry with an instrumental track called "Man Machine".
 Harry was asked to write the lyrics, a process that Harry states took a mere few hours.
-The lyrics were written from the perspective of the main character in the film, a male prostitute.
+The lyrics were written from the perspective of the main character in the film, male prostitute Julian Kay (Richard Gere).

 Harry said the lyrics were inspired by her visual impressions from watching the film and that "When I was writing it, I pictured the opening scene, driving on the coast of California."
 The completed song was then recorded by the band, with Moroder producing.
 The bridge of the original English-language version also includes Harry saying "call me" in two European languages: it and fr.